 Months of entry

-The Department of Life, Health and Chemical Sciences brings together world-class researchers from the disciplines of neuroscience, psychology, cell and molecular biology, immunology, medicinal chemistry, materials chemistry and genetics.
+The School of Life, Health and Chemical Sciences brings together world-class researchers from the disciplines of neuroscience, psychology, cell and molecular biology, immunology, medicinal chemistry, materials chemistry and genetics.

-The department has a vibrant research culture that facilitates collaborative alliances across scientific disciplines.
+The School has a vibrant research culture that facilitates collaborative alliances across scientific disciplines.
 It provides a nurturing scientific home for doctoral and post-doctoral researchers at the outset of their careers and those seeking to achieve success in their fields.
 We are committed to providing an integrated research support system of laboratories, and highly skilled technical staff in order to meet our scientific aims: to continue to forge technological and translational development partnerships and to train the next generation of scientists.
 The additional value we can offer to candidates in these areas is the increasingly integrated approach taken by The Open University across STEM subjects.
-Collaboration across the Faculty of Science, with colleagues in the faculties of Health & Social Care, Social Sciences, and Mathematics, Computing and Technology together provides unique opportunities for interdisciplinary research, science outreach and science communication.
+Cross-faculty collaboration provides unique opportunities for interdisciplinary research, science outreach and science communication.

 - Our success in attracting external research income is evidenced by our wide portfolio of sponsors including BBSRC, MRC, EPSRC, Nuffield, Wellcome Trust, MS Society, EU FP programmes and a number of industrial partners (e.g. MedImmune, Midatech, TAP Biosystems).

-- The department hosts a wide range of laboratories and facilities managed by experienced laboratory managers, and underpinned by support from dedicated technical staff.
+- The School hosts a wide range of laboratories and facilities managed by experienced laboratory managers, and underpinned by support from dedicated technical staff.

-- We regularly publish high-quality articles in journals with high-impact factors such as Science, PNAS and PLoS journals.
+- We regularly publish high-quality articles in journals with high-impact factors such as Science, Advanced Materials, Nature, Neuroscience and PLoS journals.

 - All publications are deposited in Open Research Online (ORO) – the OU’s repository of research publications – to encourage an open access approach to the dissemination of research findings.

-- The department participates in an extensive network of collaborations with research centres, universities and commercial/charitable sector organisations both nationally and internationally across Europe, USA and Africa.
+- The School participates in an extensive network of collaborations with research centres, universities and commercial/charitable sector organisations both nationally and internationally across Europe, USA and Africa.